 Common Health Problems

-Syrian hamsters are hardy critters, making them less prone to disease than other hamster varieties.
+Syrian hamsters are generally hardy animals.
 However, there are a few conditions to watch out for.
-Wet tail—a stomach infection usually associated with stress and bacteria proliferation—is the most common health issue affecting this breed.
-Look for a wet bum and tail and a droopy and lethargic demeanor.
-If wet tail is suspected, take your hamster to the vet to be treated with antibiotics.
-A quick course of medicine should clear up the infection and bring your pet back to normal.
+Wet tail—a gastrointestinal infection usually associated with stress and bacteria proliferation—is the most common health issue affecting this hamster.
+Symptoms include lethargy, diarrhea, a lack of appetite, and wetness around the tail area.
+If you suspect an infection, take your hamster to the vet immediately.
+This issue can have a fatal outcome if allowed to fester, but antibiotics can effectively treat it.